 Marvel’s dream may have started with Iron Man, but it was The Avengers that opened our minds to the possibilities of how far the studio could actually go.
 It’s my firm belief that their whole plan would have tanked on this movie being a disappointment.
 Fortunately, it surpassed every expectation and then some, earning itself the title of being the first ‘perfect’ Marvel movie.

-Despite Hugh Jackson’s irreplaceable performance as the Wolverine, he was always let down by poor writing, misguided direction or overall, just an average display in filmmaking.
+Despite Hugh Jackman’s irreplaceable performance as the Wolverine, he was always let down by poor writing, misguided direction or overall, just an average display in filmmaking.
 17 years he had played the role, and we never got the chance to see the character in the way we’ve always wanted.
 That was until Logan came around.
 A visual feast of everything we had been expecting for so long, Jackman’s final curtain on the character was explosive, brutal and well worth the 17-year tease.

 I consider Logan to not only be Jackman’s magnum opus, but Marvel studios’ as well.
 It’s a story about things coming to an end and you can feel every emotion going into every single scene, which comes to a heart wrenching final conclusion.
 With contracts coming to an end and news of the X-Men’s future in the air, you kind of had a feeling where this was going, but its finale still packs one hell of a punch.